MaggiCoder16/Bin-Book-Maker/README.md

 # PGN to BIN Book Converter

 THIS FETCH_AND_BUILD.PY MAKES A PGN FILE FOR GOOD BOTS' CHESS960 GAMES.
 JUST RUN A WORKFLOW, YOU WILL GET ARTIFACT LINK TO DOWNLOAD .BIN BOOK.
+YOU CAN MAKE YOUR OWN .PGN FILE AND NAME IT "PgnFile.pgn"

 This script takes a `.pgn` file containing chess games and converts it into a `.bin` Polyglot opening book, which can be used by engines and bots.